renpy/renpy/sphinx/source/atl.rst

     Subpixel positioning effects the colors (including transparency) that are drawn into pixels, but not which pixels are drawn.
-When subpixel positoning is used in combination with movement (the usual case), the image should have transparent borders in the directions it might be moved in, if those edges are visible on the screen.
+When subpixel positioning is used in combination with movement (the usual case), the image should have transparent borders in the directions it might be moved in, if those edges are visible on the screen.